eeditiones/tei-publisher-static/README.md

 # Static Site Generator for TEI Publisher

-**Work in Progress** - status: functional, but not complete
+**Work in Progress** - status: functional, but not complete.

 This repository contains a static site generator for TEI Publisher.
 It can basically create a static version of a website by pre-generating all content.
 It does so by traversing the site's content via TEI Publishers public API.
 The result is a website without dynamic content: neither eXist-db nor TEI Publisher are required.

 ## Installation

 The generator is written in Python and requires Python 3.
+Until TEI Publisher 8 is released, you also need a development build of TEI Publisher (master branch).

 1. clone the repository
 2. install dependencies: